 There aren't many contemporary restaurants that boast the elegance found at Third Coast Provisions.
 The well appointed dining room is beautifully designed and the sumptuous seafood menu is filled with indulgences like rich lobster potholes, surf and turf and aphrodisiacal options like fresh oysters served on the half-shell.

 1801 S. 3rd St., (414) 837-5950

-If you're looking for cozy, look no further than Triskele's.
+If you're looking for cozy and casual, look no further than Triskele's.
 This Walker's Point-area hidden gem is an intimate dinner destination worth finding.
 Its menu is cozy, too, featuring a small – but varied – selection of seasonal meat, seafood and vegetarian dishes perfect for pairing and sharing.